A Framework for Symmetric Self-Intersecting Surfaces: Computation of Outer Hull and Chambers

-In general, self-intersecting closed complexes have a tangled internal structure.
-The outer-hull algorithm used in the previous section can be slightly modified in order to determine all components, called chambers, that form the given complex.
-As the initial complex is closed, it follows that each face belongs to exactly two different components, see Lemma \ref{chamber_partition}.
-More precisely, each side of the each face belongs to a unique component.
-Partitioning the two-sided faces in this way leads to the faces of each component.
-In Figure \ref{great_ico_explode}, we show an exploded view of the 413 internal chambers of the great icosahedron, where each chamber is shifted away from the centre with the same magnitude: let $p\in \mathbb{R}^3$ be the centre of the great icosahedron and for a given component $Y$ with centre $y\in \mathbb{R}^3$, we shift the chamber $Y$ with magnitude $m\in \mathbb{R}_{>0}$ using the translation $m\cdot (y-p)$.

-The centre chamber of the great icosahedron is given by the regular icosahedron (a platonic solid).

 Computing chambers and visualising them leads to a more profound understanding of the involved complexes.
-Volumes resp.\ other invariants can be computed in a parallel way for each chamber, leading to the volume resp.\ invariants of the whole given complex.
+Volumes and other invariants can be computed in parallel for the whole complex by using a decomposition into chambers.